100 Notable alumni of

 -

-Janeane Garofalo is an American comedian, actress, and former co-host on Air America Radio's The Majority Report.
+Janeane Garofalo is an American comedian and actress.
 The accolades she has received include nominations for two Primetime Emmy Awards and a Screen Actors Guild Award.

 -